 Overview

-The site will also see OX Place, the council’s housing company, build 12 energy-efficient flats for social rent next door to the community centre.
+The project will also see OX Place, the council’s housing company, build 12 energy-efficient flats for social rent next door to the community centre.
 This will provide one- and two-bedroom council flats in a great location, with a hub of activities and community support on their doorstep.

 Location